raheelaahmed/rock-paper-scossors/README.md

 #### Round Result:

-result is displayed at at of every round either compuer win or player wins or its ati
+The result is displayed at the end of every round.
+It can be a computer win, a player win, or a tie.